Contents

 2. the advanced account, application, and Play Protect functionality

-3. the additional solutions, such as zero-touch and many more 3rd party offerings
+3. additional solutions such as zero-touch, and many more third-party offerings

 Docs